jqhoogland/obsidian-export/README.md

 [Obsidian Publish](https://obsidian.md/publish) is great but lacks support for many of the plugins we Obsidian addicts have grown accustomed to — in particular [Dataview](https://github.com/blacksmithgu/obsidian-dataview), but also [Citations](https://github.com/hans/obsidian-citation-plugin), [Admonition](https://github.com/valentine195/obsidian-admonition), and more.

-This plugin lets you export your `md` notes to `html` static files for self-hosting (for example, with [Netlify](https://www.netlify.com/)).
+This plugin lets you export your `md` notes to `html` static files for self-hosting.
 It supports a bunch of popular plugins.

 For an example, check out [my personal website](https://jessehoogland.com/).
 (You can see it's still a little wonky, but it's getting there.)